 Doctor of Chiropractic course approval:

-Alaska, California approved 5 Hours Cat B Basic Science, 3 hours Cat A Adjustive Technique, 2 hours Cat B Diagnostic Testing Procedures, 2 hours Cat B Rehabilitation – valid until 6-30-2023), Colorado, Connecticut, Delaware, District of Columbia, Florida (Board approval 20-717945), Georgia (board approved), Florida (approval 20-717945), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.
+Alaska, California approved 5 Hours Cat B Basic Science, 3 hours Cat A Adjustive Technique, 2 hours Cat B Diagnostic Testing Procedures, 2 hours Cat B Rehabilitation – valid until 6-30-2023), Colorado, Connecticut, Delaware, District of Columbia, Florida (Board approval 20-717945), Georgia (approval 2023-861), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.

 WebExercises is recognized by the PACE program of the Federation of Chiropractic Licensing Boards.
 PACE (Providers of Approved Continuing Education) is a Federation of Chiropractic Licensing Boards (FCLB) organization.
 Approved providers offer the highest standards of education and abide by guidelines and standards outlined by PACE to maintain approval status.